xemle/home-gallery-doc/source/internals/design-decisions.rst

 Today (almost) every thing can be presented and edited by a web page.
 Mobile phones are omnipresent and have enough power to process complex web applications.
-So it makes tatal sence to offer a web gallery for the family where everyone can consume the gallery on their mobile phone.
+So it makes tatal sense to offer a web gallery for the family where everyone can consume the gallery on their mobile phone.

 .. _design-decision-prerendering: